GenomicsStandardsConsortium/ISD/README.md

 complexity of the ocean microbiome and it's drivers.

 The Island Sampling Day has been organised in two islands, Moorea in the French Polynisia and Crete in Greece.
+The Moorea sampling took place in March 2022 (in the context of [GSC22](https://genomicsstandardsconsortium.github.io/GSC22-Moorea/program.html).
+In Crete, two sampling events have taken place: the first one in 2016 (in the context of [GSC18](https://www.gensc.org/pages/meetings/GSC18/GSC18.html)), and the second one in 2022.
+For both sampling events more information can be cound [here](https://lab42open-team.github.io/isd-crete-website/)

+Most of the content that follows relates to the Crete 2016 Island Sampling Day.

 ## Soil microbiome sampling